Kirk–Holden war: Legacy

 Although no Klansmen arrested in the affair were ultimately convicted of any crimes, Klan activity ceased in Alamance and Caswell counties after the Kirk–Holden war.
 On January 1, 1871, Holden sent Grant a collection of documents including his proclamations, affidavits, trial records, and Klan confessions.
 Grant turned the documents over to Congress, and the U.S. Senate subsequently appointed a select committee to investigate the events in Alamance and Caswell counties.
 Testimony about Klan activity in Alamance and Caswell before congressional committees also informed the passage of the Enforcement Act of 1871, and the seriousness of events there convinced Grant to pursue more direct federal action that year.

 The Republican Party in North Carolina was crippled by the image of the Kirk–Holden war and Holden's impeachment.
 Holden was the first governor in the United States to be impeached and removed from office.
 Caldwell, a Republican, was elected to a full term as governor in 1872, but Democrats retained control of the General Assembly and severely curtailed his influence.
 Another Republican was not elected to the governorship until 1896.
 Holden defended his actions in his memoirs (written in 1889/1890 and published posthumously), writing that "the object of all this [was] to restore peace and good order.
 Every citizen, no matter of what color, or how poor or humble, has a right to labor for a living without being molested; to express his political opinions without let or hindrance; and to be absolutely at peace in his own house."
 He never sought his impeachment to be pardoned, believing he had never done anything wrong in the affair.

-In 1936, the state of North Carolina erected a highway historical marker in front of the Caswell County Courthouse, noting Stephens' murder and its role in sparking the Kirk–Holden war.
+In 1936, the state of North Carolina erected a highway historical marker in front of the Caswell County Courthouse, noting Stephens's murder and its role in sparking the Kirk–Holden war.
 Another marker was erected in Graham in 2006 to commemorate the event as a whole, near where Outlaw was hanged, though at the behest of the Graham Historical Society, Outlaw was not mentioned on the sign.

 In March 2011, after Republicans regained control of the state senate for the first time since the 1800s, Republican State Senator Neal Hunt introduced a resolution to pardon Holden, arguing that he had taken the right course of action and that the legislators who impeached him had nefarious motives.
 The Caswell County Historical Association lobbied to delay the passage of the resolution, with its president arguing that the impeachment was justifiable due to Holden's illegal actions and that Klan pressure and racial tensions were not a significant factor in the proceedings.
 A legislative aide placed negative pamphlets about Holden on senators' desks and resigned after being publicly identified.
 On April 12, the North Carolina Senate convened in a special session in the Capitol Building and voted unanimously to pardon him.
 The resolution requires approval from the House in order to be put into effect.